funkygao/gafka/README.md

 ### TODO

+- [ ] peek from a specified offset
 - [ ] bootstrap kafka
 - [ ] producer source
 - [ ] sms/email alarm when any node of kafka/zk is down